privacycg/CHIPS/README.md

 In order to meet the use cases, we propose to introduce partitioned cookies a.k.a.
 CHIPS (Cookies Having Independent Partitioned State).
 Third parties may opt-in to using CHIPS by setting their cross-site cookies with the `Partitioned` attribute.
-This attribute will indicate to user agents that these cross-site cookies should only be available in the same top-level context (top-level site or that site's [First-Party Set](https://github.com/privacycg/first-party-sets) if it has one) that the cookie was created in.
+This attribute will indicate to user agents that these cross-site cookies should only be available in the same top-level site that the cookie was created in.

 Under this proposal when a user visits `green.com` and embedded content from `red.com` sets a cookie in response to the cross-site request, the user agent would only send that cookie when the top-level site is `green.com`.
 When they are visiting a new site, `blue.com`, an embedded `red.com` frame would not receive the cookie set when `red.com` was embedded in `green.com`.